 U.S. Department of Health and Human Services (HHS)

-Financial Indicators: With an annual budget of approximately $1.3 trillion, HHS stands as one of the largest federal departments, supporting services like Medicare and Medicaid along with significant health services and research initiatives.
+Financial Indicators: With an annual budget of approximately $1.3 trillion, HHS is one of the largest federal departments.
+It supports an array of services, including Medicare and Medicaid, alongside significant health services and research initiatives.

 Important Events

-• Under Secretary Robert F. Kennedy, Jr., HHS has launched 'Operation Stork Speed' to enhance the safety of infant formula through stricter protocols and innovation in infant nutrition.
+• Under the leadership of Secretary Robert F. Kennedy, Jr., HHS has launched 'Operation Stork Speed' aimed at enhancing the safety of infant formula through stricter protocols and innovations in infant nutrition.

-• The 'Make America Healthy Again' initiative aims to remove synthetic petroleum-based dyes from the American food supply, a measure supported by the Consumer Brands Association.
+• The 'Make America Healthy Again' initiative seeks to eliminate synthetic petroleum-based dyes from the American food supply, a measure supported by the Consumer Brands Association.

 • HHS authorized the FDA to issue Emergency Use Authorizations for animal drugs against New World Screwworm, safeguarding the nation's livestock and food supply.